Net worth can be a pretty intense topic. Most of us know our net worth isn't as high as Beyonce’s, but do you know your net worth by age comparison?

 How to reach your net worth goals

-If you’re not anywhere near the above numbers, don’t fret.
-The numbers are there as guidelines.
-There are a number of things you can to reach your net worth and retirement goals.
+If you find that you aren't anywhere near where you want to be when it comes to average net worth by age, don’t fret.
+There are a number of things you can do to reach your net worth and retirement goals.

 There are a number of different budgeting methods out there.
-The most common is the 50/30/20 rule.
+A common one is the 50/30/20 rule.
 Essentially, 50% of your income should go towards essentials, like housing and food, while 30% should go towards your wants, like shopping and travel, and 20% should go towards savings.

 Pay off debt